 Compare Figure 6 and Figure 7 starting on page 5 and notice that the higherfrequency disturbances that were so prominent near the SAMS sensor in the JEM are not present at this location in the Columbus module.
-As a matter of fact, there is almost no need for low-pass filtering for the data from this location to help identify the CMG desaturation event since the ambient is considerably quieter.
-We again point out that the y-scale of Figure 7 matches that from the corresponding JEM plot of Figure 5 and see here that the X-axis registered more of the impact from this event in the COL sensor location.
-Finally, let's compare Figure 8 and Figure 9 starting on page 6 and notice that what we thought were loud, higher-frequency disturbances so prominent near the SAMS sensor in the JEM were actually miniscule by comparison to what we measured at this sensor location in the US laboratory.
+As a matter of fact, there is almost no need for low-pass filtering for the data from this location to help identify the desaturation event since the ambient is considerably quieter.
+We again point out that the y-scale of Figure 7 matches that from the corresponding JEM plot of Figure 5 and see here that the XZ-plane registered most of the impact from this event in the Columbus module.

+Finally, let's compare Figure 8 and Figure 9 starting on page 6 and notice that what we thought were loud, higher-frequency disturbances so prominent near the

+SAMS sensor in the JEM were actually miniscule by comparison to what we measured at this sensor location in the US laboratory.
 To observe the impact of the desaturation event from this location would be hopeless without low-pass filtering the measurements made here, where the ambient vibratory environment swamps our event of interest.
 We again point out that the y-scale of Figure 9 matches that from the corresponding JEM plot of Figure 5 and the corresponding COL plot of Figure 7.
+In the US laboratory sensor location, the Z-axis took the brunt of this particular thruster firing.